Skip to main content

 instance-type: large

-This would create a new node provider with a terraform node template.
-For each node claim the platform would execute the terraform script.
-The vCluster could then use this node provider via:
+This creates a node provider with a Terraform node template.
+For each node claim, the platform executes the Terraform script.
+Reference this node provider in your tenant cluster using:

 # Use this in your vcluster.yaml